amirrezarajabi/Deep-Learning-Specialization/README.md

 # Deep-Learning-Specialization-Coursera

-Programming assignments and quizzes from all courses in the Coursera Deep Learning specialization offered by deeplearning.ai.
+Programming assignments from all courses in the Coursera Deep Learning specialization offered by deeplearning.ai.

 Instructor: Andrew Ng